AdobeDocs/analytics.en/help/implement/js-implementation/c-mplementation-plug-ins/tracktnt.md

 # trackTNT

-Collects the information for the Target to Analytics integration.
+Collects the information for the [!DNL Target] to [!DNL Analytics] integration.
 This plug-in is replaced by the Adobe Analytics and Adobe target integration.

 See [Adobe Analytics and Adobe Target integration](https://marketing.adobe.com/resources/help/en_US/target/a4t/).